 In our problem, our chunks have a length of 10, the start value is 0 and the max value is the end of the list of data.

-range(0, len(data), 10) will give us exactly what we need to iterate over the chunks.
-Let’s put some numbers there to visualize it.
+range(0, len(data), 10), it’ll iterate over the chunks’ start indices.
+Let’s put some numbers there to exemplify this:

 For one single day, we have a data length of 24 * 10 = 240, so the call of the range function would be this: